 This internationally renowned annual lecture is made possible by the farsightedness and generosity of Your Royal Highnesses.
 We are extremely grateful to Your Royal Highnesses for the warmth and generosity of your welcome and the immense hospitality we have been shown and been able to enjoy.
 We cannot thank you enough.
 We are also very grateful to Tan Sri Visu Sinnadurai and his team for the wonderful arrangements made for this lecture.

+Thirty-first

-Text of the Thirty-First Sultan Azlan Shah Law Lecture delivered on 28 November 2017 in the presence of His Royal Highness Sultan Nazrin Shah.
-As His Royal Highness
+Sultan Azlan Shah

+Law Lecture delivered

+on 28 November 2017

+in the presence of His
-pointed out,

-without a judiciary
+Royal Highness Sultan

-endowed and equipped
+Nazrin Shah and

-with all the attributes

-of real independence

-there cannot be

-the rule of law.
+Her Royal Highness

+Tuanku Zara Salim.